pgarrett-scripps/streamlit-permalink/README.md

 ```

 Once widget state is saved into the URL, it can be shared and whoever opens the URL will see the same widget state as the person that has shared it.

+### Note about Data Editor

+- Date, Datetime, and Time columns must be declared using the column configs or the values will be converted to the number of ms since epoch.

 ### Usage inside forms